November 16, 2011

 Apparently any “shooting” or tingly intermittent pains are related to the regrowth of the nerves.
 It’s called neuropathic pain.
 It makes sense that there would be odd sensations during the regrowth and healing of nerves.
 But again, couldn’t they have freakin’ warned me of this so it wouldn’t be a surprise?
 What’s up with that???

 Other aches in my underarm area I believe are more muscular in nature as my body adjusts to using muscles that I’d been resting for a few months.
 I read about one woman who obtained a prescription for physical therapy.
 She said the physical therapists were extremely helpful and knowledgeable and spent more time with the patient.
-So for any of you larger-breasted women who have physical active or strenuous lives (including things like looking after toddlers or working on a farm), you may want to ask about physical therapy.
+So for any of you larger-breasted women who have physically active or strenuous lives (including things like looking after toddlers or working on a farm), you may want to ask about physical therapy.

 All in all, I’d say I’m healing well.
 The lumpectomy scar is lighter now and the hardness of the tissue underneath the scar has diminished significantly.
 As far as my left breast (where they had removed a milk duct as well as the nodule inside it), the scar is really no longer even noticeable, as the color of the areola disguises it perfectly.
 There is a very slight indentation where the milk duct was removed, and the nipple lists ever so slightly toward the scar, but unless you were looking for it, I doubt you would notice these things.